 What is it?

-This year we at Physics Unlimited developed a framework for an innovative curriculum in physics designed to benefit learners from across the socioeconomic spectrum and to be taught in settings that are atypical for this subject matter.
+Last year we at Physics Unlimited developed a framework for an innovative curriculum in physics designed to benefit learners from across the socioeconomic spectrum and to be taught in settings that are atypical for this subject matter.

 Our goal is to plant a seed of curiosity in the minds of those who may have been excited about the prospect of learning why things behave the way they do but believed that physics is "too hard" for them.
 This course is set to get rid of this preconception from the get-go.